evandynh/wormy_project1/README.md

 ![Gameboard] (assets/Wormy_Gameboard.png)

 ##Approach
+  The only way to complete my game was to first appoarch HTML5 canvas.
+It was a new language, based on a grid system that can create animation based on re-drawing objects every frame per second.
+Like drawing a cartoon by hand.
+The tricky part was creating a moving snake that updates it's x and y coordinates while also checking for collisions with the walls and food pieces.
+<br></br> My struggle through a more complicated game made my understanding of the draw/update cycle for movement easier to apply to my one object.
+Collision for the walls are based on the width and height of the gameboard while collisions with the food piece are based on a for loop with the snake length.
+If you check for the x and y coordinates of each box in the worm, you can map out an outline of the whole snake to check against the x and y of the food piece.
+<br></br> After the MVP was accomplished, I moved into creating some modals for the start and end messages.
+I also applied a global variable to store both the current score and personal best score of the player.
+Each time the player loses, both scores are displayed as a comparison on the end modal.
+They also carry over into the game when a reset ('Try again') is invoked.
+<br></br> After completing the core functions, I dove striaght into styling and stretch goals.
+That involved sound effects, background music, images, logos, etc. I've had a lot of fun working on the game.
+Their was a lot of struggling and despair the first couple days, but once canvas started to click, the process became really rewarding and fun.
+I also enjoyed helping out my peers with their games as they all had different obstacles to overcome.

+##MVP
 - Create a Start menu that shows the rules of the game and displays a start button.
 - Create a working Wormy in which the player can change directions with the keypad.
 - Create a running score that adds +1 point everytime a piece of food is collected.